 EMERGENCY FUNDS

-- Emergency cash funds should be able to sustain your family several days at a minimum.
+- Emergency cash funds should be able to sustain your family for several days at a minimum.
 Government assistance and resources take time.

-- Plan for evacuation funds to cover fuel, lodging and meals as well as pet boarding costs if you’re asked to evacuate.
+- Plan for funds to cover fuel, lodging and meals as well as pet boarding costs if you’re asked to evacuate.

 CRITICAL PAPERWORK

-Prior to a storm or evacuation, collect and store your critical paperwork in a waterproof storage bag or container.
+- bag or container.
 Storing a password-protected backup of your records on a virtual cloud service is also recommended.

 - Driver’s license and passports